mchalapuk/wson-event-connector/README.md

 exports.InitBased = function(Class, serializedFields) { ... }
 ```

-Constructs a connector which is able to serialize instances of passed **Class**.
+Constructs a connector which is able to serialize instances of **Class**.
-Class' constructor must accept a single initializer object containing values of
+Class' constructor must accept single argument of a map containing initial
-properties for initialization (init object pattern?).
-Constructed connector
+values for properties of constructed object (init object pattern?).
+Constructed
-serializes fields of names passed in **serializedFields** array and in order
+connector serializes fields of names and in order as passed in
-as the occur in this array.
-During deserialization it creates init object with
-those fields and passed it to the constructor.
+**serializedFields** array.

 ```js
 var WSON = require('wson');